Skip to main content

 On V1 Nodes, the Config tab holds dropdowns, toggles, and text fields for materialization, insert strategy, preSQL and postSQL, and other settings.

-The column grid is read-only.
-Your SQL is the source of truth.
-To add, remove, or rename a column, edit the SELECT statement.
+Mapping is a read-only view of what your SQL defines.
+Your SQL remains the source of truth.
+To add, remove, or rename a column, edit the SELECT statement on the SQL Editor tab, then return to Mapping to confirm the updated list.

 UNKNOWN data types